energycircle/ecdpanopoly-drops-7/profiles/ecdpanopoly/modules/eccontrib/metatag/README.txt

 * An import script is provided in the Metatag:Importer submodule for D6 sites that used Nodewords and need to migrate the data.

-* If the Media module (v2) is installed, the Media WYSIWYG submodule will be used to automatically filter out Media's embed codes.

 Configuration